SeanMJennings/Moneybox/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+## Approach Taken
+- Have used test-driven development to implement the WithdrawMoney feature.
+- Have used domain-driven design to create a rich domain model for the Account and User.
+- Have added build pipeline to demonstrate the solution can be built and tested in a CI/CD environment.
+- Lightly renamed the interfaces to aid domain language and clarity.